History of perpetual motion machines: 1900 to 1950

 David Unaipon, Australian inventor, had a lifelong fascination with perpetual motion.
 One of his studies on Newtonian mechanics led him to create a shearing machine in 1910 that converted curvilineal motion into straight line movement.
 The device is the basis of modern mechanical shears.

 In the 1910s and 1920s, Harry Perrigo of Kansas City, Missouri, a graduate of MIT, claimed development of a free energy device.
 Perrigo claimed the energy source was "from thin air" or from aether waves.
 He demonstrated the device before the Congress of the United States on December 15, 1917.
 Perrigo had a pending application for the "Improvement in Method and Apparatus for Accumulating and Transforming Ether Electric Energy".
 Investigators report that his device contained a hidden motor battery.

 Popular Science, in the October 1920 issue, published an article on the lure of perpetual motion.

 Modern era

 1951 to 1980

-During the middle of the 20th century, Viktor Schauberger claimed to have discovered some special vortex energy in water.
-Since his death in 1958, people are still studying his works.
-However, they are now regarded as pseudoscience.

 In 1966, Josef Papp (sometimes referred to as Joseph Papp or Joseph Papf) supposedly developed an alternative car engine that used inert gases.
 He gained a few investors but when the engine was publicly demonstrated, an explosion killed one of the observers and injured two others.
 Papp blamed the accident on interference by physicist Richard Feynman, who later shared his observations in an article in Laser, the journal of the Southern Californian Skeptics.
 Papp continued to accept money but never demonstrated another engine.